-Section 7.05.35 Purpose - Civil Protection Order
+Section 5.70.044 Purpose - Civil Domestic Protection Order

 - A. Purpose.
-A person may seek a protection order whether or not the person has contacted law enforcement officers to report a crime, but such persons should be referred to law enforcement officers in the event that crime has been committed. - B. It is the policy of the Tribe that ex parte temporary protection orders may be issued without prior notice to the respondent to ensure the immediate protection of the victim and any family or household member, and to prevent further violence. - C. Orders may be modified or extended, with or without prior notice to the respondent or a hearing, consistent with this purpose. - D. Relief under this chapter may not be denied or delayed on the grounds that the relief is available in another action.
+A person may seek a civil domestic protection order whether or not the person has contacted law enforcement officers to report a crime, but such persons should be referred to law enforcement officers in the event that crime has been committed. - B. It is the policy of the Tribe that ex parte temporary civil domestic protection orders may be issued without prior notice to the respondent to ensure the immediate protection of the victim and any family or household member, and to prevent further violence. - C. Orders may be modified or extended, with or without prior notice to the respondent or a hearing, consistent with this purpose. - D. Relief under this code may not be denied or delayed on the grounds that the relief is available in another action.

-Section 7.05.36 Persons authorized to file [7-3-1]
+Section 5.70.045 Persons authorized to file [7-3-1]

-A. A petition to obtain a protection order under this Chapter may be filed by:

-1. Any person claiming to be the victim of domestic violence, family violence, dating violence, or stalking; or

-2. Any family member or household member of a minor or vulnerable adult alleged to be the victim of domestic violence, family violence, dating violence, or stalking on behalf of the minor or vulnerable adult.
+- A. A petition to obtain a protection order under the Domestic Violence Code may be filed by: - 1.
+Any person claiming to be the victim of domestic violence, family violence, dating violence, or stalking; or - 2.
+Any family member or household member of a minor or vulnerable adult alleged to be the victim of domestic violence, family violence, dating violence, or stalking on behalf of the minor or vulnerable adult; or - 3.
+Any person acting in an official capacity in the protection of domestic violence, family violence, dating violence, or stalking survivors including but not limited to Úuyit Kímti (New Beginnings) Program, Nimiipuu Behavioral Health, or a case manager on behalf of a child, or other advocate acting in a professional capacity.

-Section 7.05.37 Petition for Civil Protection Order or Modification [7-3-2]
+Section 5.70.046 Petition for a Civil Domestic Protection Order or Modification [7-3-2]

 - A. A petition shall allege the existence of domestic violence, sexual assault, or stalking, and shall be supported by an affidavit made under oath stating the specific facts and circumstances justifying the requested order. - B. A petition may be filed regardless of the pendency of any other civil or criminal proceeding related to the allegations in the petition. - C. No filing fee shall be required for the filing of a petition under this section.
-[7-3-3] If an alleged perpetrator has been arrested for the offense of domestic violence, sexual assault, or stalking, the court or the arresting Police Officer shall advise the alleged victim of the right to file a petition under this section without cost. - D. A person's right to petition for relief under this chapter shall not be affected by that persons having left the residence or household to avoid abuse. - E. The petition shall disclose the existence of any custody or any marital annulment, dissolution, or separation proceedings pending between the parties, the existence of any other custody order affecting the children of the parties, and the existence of child protection, or adoption proceedings affecting the children of any of the parties.
+[7-3-3] If an alleged perpetrator has been arrested for the offense of domestic violence, sexual assault, or stalking, the court or the arresting Police Officer shall advise the alleged victim of the right to file a petition under this section without cost.